Dunghun111/Brightchanger/README.md

 # Brightchanger
-Python programme that can change your screen brightness as much as you want.
+A python programme that can change your screen brightness as much as you want.

 Note: This programme only support linux and unix.